 Description of the technology of blockchains

-Blockchains provide a distributed database consisting of a public ledger of use-case specific transactions.
+Blockchains provide a distributed database consisting of a public ledger of use-case specific transactions in a chronological sequence of blocks.
 Participants can use their own node(s) with a copy of the ledger or rely on the ledger of other nodes.
 The consistency and integrity of all ledgers is crucial for achieving a consensus and realised by two core principles:

 First, sets of transactions are denoted as blocks.
 Each block is always cryptographically linked to its previous block, so that all blocks form a chain.